Cloud Storage (Box and OneDrive)

 - Enter only your University email address (email@example.com, tap Use Single Sign-On (SSO), then tap Log In.

 - Enter your University Computing Account username and password, then tap Submit.

 Note: Box uses multifactor authentication.

-Note: You can access OneDrive from a mobile phone or tablet using a web browser.
+You can access OneDrive from a smartphone or tablet using a web browser.
 The OneDrive app is available for iOS, Android, and Windows devices.

 - Click the Office 365 app launcher icon.